DavidBrown67/Dog-Photography/README.md

 * As a user, I want to see examples of works produced
 * As a user, I want a website visably pleasing to view

+## Website Goals

+* To attract and retain potential clients
+* To provide a 'niche' service
+* Grow the business